sgarcez/sul/README.md

 ### Manually

-Download your preferred flavor from the [releases page](https://github.com/sgarcez/sul/releases) and install manually.
+Download your preferred flavour from the [releases page](https://github.com/sgarcez/sul/releases) and install manually.

 ### Using go get